 • Disabled students

-• Those who have taken time out from their course due to illness or caring responsibilities which has ended but they have not yet returned to their course.
+• Students who have taken time out from their course due to illness or caring responsibilities which has ended but they have not yet returned to their course.

-If you cannot claim benefits as a full-time student your non-student spouse or partner may be able to claim on your behalf so long as they fit the normal criteria.
+If you cannot claim benefits as a full-time student your non-student spouse or partner may be able to claim on behalf of the household, so long as they fit the normal criteria.

 Calculating benefit entitlements for students is complicated and benefits agencies/local councils can make mistakes.
 Some student funding is considered as income for benefits purposes (including if you are entitled to funding but choose not to apply for it), but some is also disregarded.
-If you think you are entitled to benefits or have received a wrong decision contact us for a benefits check and further advice.
+If you think you are entitled to benefits, or think you may have received a wrong decision, contact us for a benefits check and further advice.

 Is there extra funding available?

-If you are in your first or second year (i.e. if you started your course in 2017/18 or later), you can apply for the SHU Student Success Scholarship or, if you are not in your first year, you may be eligible for the Sheffield Hallam Hardship Fund if you experience unforeseen extenuating circumstances.
+If you are an undergraduate 'home' student in your first or second year (i.e. if you started your course in 2017/18 or later), you can apply for the SHU Student Success Scholarship.
+You may also be eligible to apply for the Sheffield Hallam Hardship Fund if you experience unforeseen extenuating circumstances.

-You may also be eligible for other bursaries; use the calculator to check.
+You may also be eligible for other bursaries; see here for more information.

 You will need to be in receipt of your full student funding entitlement as a 'home' student (i.e. not just tuition fee support) and any benefits you are entitled to before an award can be made.
 The Advice Service can do a funding check for you.